Alistair Smythe: Publication history

-Alistair Smythe first appeared in The Amazing Spider-Man Annual #19 (November 1985), and was created by Louise Simonson and Mary Wilshire.
+Alistair Smythe first appeared in The Amazing Spider-Man Annual #19 (November 1985).
+He was created by Louise Simonson and Mary Wilshire.
 He died in The Superior Spider-Man #13 (September 2013).

 Fictional character biography

 The Spider-Slayers were a series of robots that sought to destroy Spider-Man.
-The initial generation of Spider-Slayers were created by his father Spencer Smythe.
-After Spencer failed to kill Spider-Man—and ended up dying as a result of prolonged exposure to the radioactive samples involved—Alistair inherited his father's legacy and gained a new-found hatred toward Spider-Man.
-His initial attempt, however, failed when, in a rather humorous misunderstanding, he mistook Mary Jane Watson for Spider-Man; playing along with it to give Peter Parker time to come up with a plan while Mary Jane used a super-powered suit designed by aliens until he was defeated by the real wall-crawler.
-He initially worked for the Kingpin but left in disagreement over how to deal with Spider-Man and went solo.
+The initial generation of Spider-Slayers were created by Alistair Smythe's father, Spencer Smythe.
+Spencer failed to kill Spider-Man—and ended up dying as a result of prolonged exposure to the radioactive samples involved.
+Alistair inherited his father's legacy and gained a new-found hatred toward Spider-Man.
+However, his initial attempt failed when, in a rather humorous misunderstanding, he mistook Mary Jane Watson for Spider-Man.
+Playing along with it to give Peter Parker time to come up with a plan, Mary Jane used a super-powered suit designed by aliens until Alistair was defeated by Parker as Spider-Man.
+Smythe worked for the Kingpin but left in disagreement over how to deal with Spider-Man and went solo.

 After being confined in an asylum, Alistair released himself and took several other inmates with him to construct a new series of Spider-Slayers that tracked Spider-Man across the city.
-With a plan of revenge, he forced the inmates to assist him in the machines' construction.
+He forced the inmates to assist him in the machines' construction and exact revenge.
 After sending a series of slayers after Spider-Man (and all of their inevitable destruction with assistance from others including Scorpion and the Black Cat), Alistair lured Spider-Man to his residence for one final battle.
-To defeat Spider-Man on his own, Alistair enhanced himself by encasing his entire body in a bioorganic carapace that not only served as a full body armour, but increased his strength and gave him the ability to walk again by interconnecting with his spine.
+Alistair encased himself in an organic carapace that not only served as a full body armour, but also increased his strength and gave him the ability to walk again by interconnecting with his spine.
 The physical structure of the carapace gave Alistair bird-like talons for feet; a long, curved blade-like weapon jutting from each shoulder; a pair of smaller, jagged blade weapons on each forearm; and a specially made web-shooter that fires from the forearm area.
-Eventually, Spider-Man defeated Alistair and made sure he'd been taken to custody as well as the other asylum inmates who survived the ordeal.
+Eventually, Spider-Man defeated Alistair and made sure he and the surviving asylum inmates had been taken to custody.

-During Scarlet Spider's brief stint as sole web-slinger in town, Smythe (still carapaced as the Ultimate Spider-Slayer) started a war utilizing a new set of slayers he intended to sell on the black market.
+During Scarlet Spider's brief stint as sole web-slinger in town, Smythe (carapaced as the Ultimate Spider-Slayer) started a war utilizing a new set of slayers he intended to sell on the black market.
 These Cyber-Slayers, which could be controlled remotely by turning one's thoughts into the slayers' actions, were initially targeted at Lady Octopus and her crew.
 The Scarlet Spider ended up in the middle of things and temporarily allied with the Cyber-Slayers, a fact that did not go over well with Smythe.